raphaelrowley/IoT_GNN/README.md

 ## Datasets

 ## Important Scripts

 ### iot.ipynb
+This notebook serves as an example of how to use the different classes and modules we have created.
+It shows how to load in datasets, train models and test them.
+Specifically, the notebook allows to train and test the E-GraphSAGE baseline model, our 2 hidden layer FNN model and our enhanced E-GraphSAGE model that aggregates both edge and node features.
+This can be done whilst randomizing the source IPs of the dataset or not.
+This is done for 3 datasets: NF-BoT-IoT-v1, NF-ToN-IoT-v1 and NF-UNSW-NB15-v1.

 ### main.py

 ### hyperparameters.py
 In this script, we run the code to execute the hyperparameter study for EGS.
 The relevant parameters are set in the main function, and they are: